Designing and Implementing Microsoft DevOps Solutions (AZ-400T00)

 - Understand external configuration store patterns

-- Examine key-value pairs
+- Examine Key-value pairs

 - Examine App configuration feature management